Am I being gaslighted? 8 Ways to Respond

 When To Seek Assistance

-Gaslighting is a form of psychological manipulation, and the stress and mental health problems that come with it may make people want to see a doctor.
+Since gaslighting is a type of psychological manipulation, the associated stress and mental health issues may prompt people to seek medical attention.

 Why does gaslighting work?